freethefoot/freethefoot/_pages/projects.md

     #excerpt: ""
 ---

-Since 2018, FreeTheFoot has explored systems in Ontario, across Canada, and all over the world, participating in many amazing initiatives.
+Since 2018, FreeTheFoot has explored systems and participated in many amazing initiatives - in Ontario, across Canada, and all over the world.

-This knowledge has informed FreeTheFoot's mission and vision - about what is possible and what is needed for enabling movement and nature in Canada's urban centres.
+This knowledge has informed what is needed to achieve FreeTheFoot's mission and vision.

 FreeTheFoot is available to consult on urban projects featuring alternative transit systems.